Showing posts with label Graceland. Show all posts

 🚙2010 ~Tuesday, May 18, Memphis, Tennessee

-Stopped in Corinth, MS used the restroom and filled it up with gas.
+Stopped in Corinth, MS, used the restroom, and filled up the gas tank.

-We arrived in Germantown after stopping to take pictures of a Girl on a horse, which is to honor Germantown Charity Horse Show’s 60th Anniversary 1948-2008, a picture of A Blue Star Marker to honor the Armed Forces, by Germantown Garden Club, and a marker Listing the Mayor's Grove of Germantown from 1920-1994.
+We arrived in Germantown after stopping to take pictures of a Girl on a horse, which is to honor Germantown Charity Horse Show's 60th Anniversary, 1948-2008, a picture of A Blue Star Marker to celebrate the Armed Forces, by Germantown Garden Club, and a marker listing the Mayor's Grove of Germantown from 1920-1994.

 Jockey rider

-I ordered a Caesar salad and Seafood Fun-Do (a creamy fondue filled with shrimp, crawfish, spinach, and saluted mushrooms, topped with bead crumbs, Served with garlic bread for dipping) and a glass of unsweetened tea.
+I ordered a Caesar salad, Seafood Fun-Do (a creamy fondue filled with shrimp, crawfish, spinach, and sautéed mushrooms, topped with bread crumbs, served with garlic bread for dipping), and a glass of unsweetened tea.

 My husband ordered a Caesar salad, and he ate some of the Seafood Fun-do, sweet tea, Crabs in a bucket, with corn on the cob, and new potatoes.
 It costs 22.00 a bucket.
 We spent $42.00.

-Our Hostest at Joe’s Crab Shack is located at 7990 Horizon Circle Blvd Memphis, Tennessee.
+Our Hostess at Joe's Crab Shack is located at 7990 Horizon Circle Blvd, Memphis, Tennessee.

 Crab legs, corn, and potatoes come in a bucket!
 This will put a smile on his face over time!

-We then took I-40 over to Front Street, we went into the Welcome Center, where we got information about Memphis.
+We then took I-40 to Front Street and went into the Welcome Center, where we got information about Memphis.

-In the Welcome Center, we saw a statue of Elvis Presley and a statue of BB King
+In the Welcome Center, we saw statues of Elvis Presley and B.B.
+King.

 Elvis Presley